-weighted price is a reasonable guide to the WEC.
+An indication of the results of this Monte Carlo simulation can be provided by calculating the loadweighted price for each of the 500 simulated years.
+As we discussed, in our experience the loadweighted price is a reasonable guide to the WEC.
 Figure 10 through Figure 14 show the distribution of load-weighted prices for each of the 500 simulated years from our Monte Carlo analysis, for each distribution area and for each customer type.
-As discussed, the average spot price in each of these simulated years is the same - based on the 40-day average ASXEnergy base swap price - but the half-hourly profile of both spot prices and load are different.
+As discussed, the average spot price in each of these simulated years is the same - based on the 40-day average ASXEnergy base swap price - but the halfhourly profile of both spot prices and load are different.
 It should be clear from Figure 10 through Figure 14 that the Monte Carlo simulation has resulted in a distribution of load-weighted prices driven by differences in the half-hourly patterns of spot prices and load.